 The prize for the overall winner of the 2020 Calendar Photographic Competition was awarded to Tim Pearson, whose stunning photo is featured on the front cover of the calendar.
 Tim received a framed print of his winning image provided by Banana Shed Framing in Penryn.

 Colonel Bolitho also formally launched the new “Heritage Friends” scheme, an opportunity for businesses and organisations to support the Trust’s work.
 More information about this new initiative can be found here.

 Guests were treated to refreshments kindly provided by Colwith Farm Distillery and Navas Tonic and enjoyed superb performances by the Cornwall Youth Choir.
 They also took the opportunity to view two of the paintings bequeathed to Cornwall Heritage Trust by Paul Smales; watercolours by Lamorna Birch and Charles Napier Hemy were on display.

 Cathy Woolcock, CHT CEO, commented: “The whole day was an outstanding success and really gave us the chance to promote Cornwall’s heritage and engage with many new faces.
 We are very grateful to everyone who helped to make the day a success.
-Special thanks to Colwith Farm Distillery and Navas tonics for the refreshments in the evening and Banana Shed Framing for the photography prize.
+Special thanks to Colwith Farm Distillery and Navas tonics for the refreshments in the evening and Emma Griffin Photographer and Banana Shed Framing for the photography prize.
 A big thank you to Tiffany Truscott for compering the awards ceremony and to James and Nicky from the Royal Cornwall Museum for their support and patience!
 Finally, thank you to everyone who came along and made the day such a success!”